apache/nuttx/configs/makerlisp/README.txt

        connectivity is via host serical console connected through the USB serial console.

-       Withe the I/O expansion board, the serial console can also be sued with either a TTL-to-RS232 or a TTL-to-USB Serial adapter connected by CN1 pins 59 and 61.
+       With the I/O expansion board, the serial console can also be used with either a TTL-to-RS232 or a TTL-to-USB Serial adapter connected by CN1 pins 59 and 61.

        The default baud setting is 115200N1.

-       To use the VGA display controller with stdout and stderr, you also need to selection CONFIG_MAKERLISP_VGA=y in your configuration.
+       To use the VGA display controller with stdin, stdout and stderr, you also need to selection CONFIG_MAKERLISP_VGA=y in your configuration.
        This enables a required VGA initialization sequence.

        The PC terminal software should be configured as described in the MakerLisp Putty HOWTO document:  115200N1 BAUD.

+    2. The eZ80 RTC, the procFS file system, and SD card support in included.
+       The procFS file system will be auto-mounted at /proc when the board boots.

+       The RTC can be read and set from the NSH date command.

+         nsh> date
+         Thu, Dec 19 20:53:29 2086
+         nsh> help date
+         date usage:  date [-s "MMM DD HH:MM:SS YYYY"] nsh> date -s "Jun 16 15:09:00 2019" nsh> date
+         Sun, Jun 16 15:09:01 2019

+       The SD card can be be mounted with the following NSH mount command:

+         nsh> mount -t vfat /dev/mmcsd0 /mnt/sdcard

+       NOTE:  The is no card detect signal so the microSD card must be placed in the card slot before the system is started.

     STATUS:
       2109-06-16:  The basic NSH configuration appears to be fully functional using only the CPU and I/O expansion card.
 Console is provided over USB.

         Added support for SPI-based SD cards, the RTC and procFS.
+There are still a few issues at the end-of-the-day:  (1) the SD card block driver is not being registered, and (2) RTC does not preserve time across a power cycle.